dotnet/docs/docs/core/tools/create-custom-templates.md

 Currently, a custom template is packed with [nuget.exe](https://dist.nuget.org/win-x86-commandline/latest/nuget.exe) (not [dotnet pack](dotnet-pack.md)).

-The contents of the project folder, together with its *.template.config\template.json* file, is placed into a folder named *content*.
+The contents of the project folder, together with its *.template.config/template.json* file, are placed into a folder named *content*.
 Next to the *content* folder, add a [*nuspec* file](https://docs.microsoft.com/nuget/create-packages/creating-a-package), which is an XML manifest file that describes a package's contents and drives the process of creating the NuGet package.

 Inside of a **\<packageTypes>** element in the *nuspec* file, include a **\<packageType>** element with a `name` attribute value of `Template`.
 Both the *content* folder and the *nuspec* file should reside in the same directory.
 The table shows the minimum *nuspec* file elements required to produce a template as a NuGet package.